yosh95/llm-cli/README.md

 `llm-cli` implements strict security guardrails to protect against command injection and dangerous operations initiated by the AI agent:

-### 🛡️ Design Philosophy: Secure-by-Design Workflow

-While many projects use `make` for task automation, `llm-cli` intentionally avoids `Makefile` for its core development and validation workflow.

-#### Why we don't use `Makefile`:
-- **Command Injection Prevention**: `make` is a powerful macro-processing engine that allows variable overrides (e.g., `make VAR='$(shell command)'`).
-This creates a significant attack surface for command injection that is difficult for AI security validators to audit.
-- **Auditability & Transparency**: We use explicit, sequential shell scripts (like `check.sh`) instead.
-These scripts are easy for both humans and AI security guardrails to parse and verify before execution.
-- **Predictable Integrity**: By avoiding the complexity of `make` targets, we ensure that formatting, linting, type-checking, and testing are performed in a transparent, immutable manner.

-This decision reflects our commitment to **Zero Trust** for AI-assisted development—ensuring that every action the AI or developer takes is explicit, auditable, and secure.

 ### 🛡️ Secure MCP Orchestration (Zero Trust Architecture)

 This project introduces a robust security layer designed for enterprise-grade tool orchestration, especially when operating as an MCP server.